Year 8 (12+) Entry

 Candidates applying from overseas who are unable to attend the entrance examinations at Freemen's in November, may be able to sit the exams at their current school, at an approved agents’ office, if appropriate, or at a local British Council Office.
 Interviews can be arranged via Skype or FaceTime.
 Please make it clear on the Exam Confirmation Form or Registration Form that you wish to sit overseas.

 OFFERS OF PLACES

 You will receive one of the following decisions:

 - a decline

 We regret, given the large number of applicants, that we are unable to give feedback on examination results.

-When you accept your place, we will ask for a £1,000 deposit: £500 will be held until the final account is due. £500 will be offset against the first term’s fees.
-We will then send you links to the New Starter Pack, usually in May or June.
+We will then send you a link to the New Starter Pack, usually in May or June.
 This has all the information you need before starting with us.

-In June, we will invite all new starters for a taster day, so that they can meet the rest of their class and their teacher.
-That evening, we also invite all new parents in for a welcome evening and a chance to meet the Head of Year, the class teachers, current parents and the new parents joining that year.
+In June, we will invite all new starters to a taster day, so that they can meet the rest of their class and their teacher.
+We also invite all new parents to join us in the evening for a reception where you will have the opportunity to meet your child's Head of Year and class teachers, and to meet with other new parents.